-During 2017, Moody s downgraded its investment grade rating on the Company s senior unsecured debt to sub-investment grade.
-The Company believes that there is a potential for Standard & Poor s to lower its current investment grade rating on the Company s senior unsecured debt to sub-investment grade.
-Amongst other things, any such downgrade by Standard & Poor s will increase the current interest rate on outstanding borrowings under the Company s current \$600 million unsecured revolving credit facility (which was amended in January 2017) from LIBOR plus 120 basis points to LIBOR plus 155 basis points and the annual credit facility fee it pays will increase from 25 to 30 basis points.
-Additionally, any such downgrade would increase the current interest rate on each of the Company s \$350 million unsecured term loan and \$325 million unsecured term loan from LIBOR plus 140 basis points to LIBOR plus 185 points.
-In the event of a downgrade, the Company could elect to utilize the leverage grid pricing available under the unsecured revolving credit facility and both unsecured term loans.
-This would result in an interest rate of LIBOR plus 130 basis points for the Company s unsecured revolving credit facility and 25 basis points for the facility fee and LIBOR plus 155 basis points for both unsecured term loans at the Company s current total leverage ratio.
+During 2017, Moody s downgraded its investment grade rating on the Company s senior unsecured debt to sub-investment grade and during 2018, Standard & Poor s lowered its investment grade rating on the Company s senior unsecured debt to sub-investment grade.
+Amongst other things, such downgrade would have increased the interest rate on outstanding borrowings under the Company s current \$600 million unsecured revolving credit facility (which was amended in January 2017) from the London Inter-Bank Offered Rate (LIBOR) plus 120 basis points to LIBOR plus 155 basis points and the annual credit facility fee it pays would have increased from 25 to 30 basis points.
+Additionally, any such downgrade would have increased the current interest rate on each of the Company s \$350 million unsecured term loan and \$325 million unsecured term loan from LIBOR plus 140 basis points to LIBOR plus 185 points.
+Effective March 6, 2018, the Company elected to utilize the leverage grid pricing available under the unsecured revolving credit facility and both unsecured term loans.
+This resulted in an interest rate of LIBOR plus 130 basis points for the Company s unsecured revolving credit facility and 25 basis points for the facility fee and LIBOR plus 155 basis points for both unsecured term loans at the Company s current total leverage ratio.
 In addition, a downgrade in its ratings to sub-investment grade would result in higher interest rates on senior unsecured debt that the Company may issue in the future as compared to issuing such debt with investment grade ratings.